 'I'm sad that I didn't have sex until I was 37'

-The phrase "involuntary celibate" has taken on a new meaning since the Toronto terror attack last month.
-But celibacy itself is nothing new.
-"Joseph", who is 60 and a widower, did not have sex until his late 30s - and not through choice.
+While the average person loses their virginity in their late teens, this is not true for everyone.
+"Joseph", who is 60 and a widower, found it was a source of great shame and frustration.
 Here he shares his story.

-Sexual relationships and intimate relationships never developed for me and so I remained a virgin until my late 30s.
+I remained a virgin until my late 30s.
 I have no idea how unusual that is but I experienced a sense of shame, and I felt stigmatised.

 I was a terribly shy and anxious person, but not isolated.
 I always had friends but I was never able to translate that into intimate relationships.